 Household appliances are one such area and can make a huge dent in your annual electricity bill if not properly managed.

 Over the next few weeks we’re going to be focusing on tips and tricks to reducing the running costs of the most common appliances around.
 This week we’re focusing on the humble fridge and freezer.
 Because they are plugged in 24 hours, 7 days a week, they can be a huge energy consumer.

 As bizarre as it sounds, pulling your fridge forwards a few inches can save you cash.
 If your fridge is pushed back as far as possible, pulling it forward one inch can reduce its energy usage by as much as 40%, and you’ll barely notice the difference in your floor usage.

-• Don’t leave the door open when taking food out.
-The longer it’s open, the more cold air escapes, meaning the more energy is needed to reduce the temperature again once the door is closed.
+Don’t leave the door open when taking food out.
+The longer it’s open, the more cold air escapes, the more energy it needs to reduce the temperature again once the door is closed.

-• Try to keep it as full as possible, without overcrowding.
-Your fridge or freezer will operate more efficiently the more it has inside it, because keeping air cold uses more energy than refrigerating food.
+Try to keep it as full as possible without overcrowding.
+Your fridge or freezer will operate more efficiently the more it has inside it because keeping air cold takes more energy than food.

-• If you’re buying a new one, make sure you get an A+++, rather than an A+ fridge, and you could save at least £100 a year in running costs.
+If you’re buying a new one, make sure you get an A+++ fridge rather than an A+, and you could save at least £100 a year in running costs.